golemfactory/golem-docs/src/pages/docs/creators/golem-workers/index.md

 # Golem-Workers: High-Level API for accessing GPU and CPU Golem Network resources

 This documentation is designed for developers wanting to run their payloads on Golem.
-While Golem-Workers software is written in Python it exposes the language-agnostic HTTP interface.
+While Golem-Workers software is written in Python, it exposes the language-agnostic HTTP interface.
 You **don't have to know anything about Python** to take advantage of it.

 ## Introduction